Rian coin amulet of Phra Phi Luang Wat Pa Bong

 Item Code: A604

-• Thai name: พระปี่หลงป่าบง
+• Thai name: พระปี้หลวงป่าบง

-• Temple: Wat Pa Bong, Chiang Rai
+• Temple: Wat Pa Bong Ngam, Mae Sai District, Chiang Rai

 The Venerable Monk of Lanna

-He is called Somdet Maha Pa Aranyavasi Pha Bong from Mong Yawng township, or just Phra Pi Long Pa Bong.
-He was honored as Somdet of the Aranyavasi sect, but believe it or not, he was only a novice monk.
-The term “Phra Phii” or “Phra Phee” refers to a novice monk, yet his virtues and spiritual power were extraordinary.
-He is like a legendary figure, not widely known among Thai people, but for the Yong people or Lu people of Mong Yawng Township, he is a revered and special figure.
-He was a contemporary of Kruba Chao Sriwichai, and even Kruba Chao Sriwichai respected him.
-He helped Kruba Sriwichai build the Doi Tung Temple and the main hall of Phra Chao Ton Luang in Phayao.
+He was a contemporary of Kruba Chao Sriwichai (lived during the same era), and even Kruba Chao Sriwichai respected him.
+He helped Kruba Sriwichai build the Wat Doi Tung Temple and the main hall of Phra Chao Ton Luang in Phayao.
 In Phayao, there is a famous story about his virtues.
 When Kruba was building the main hall, no one could lift the beams, not even Kruba himself.
-He said that the owner would come to lift it himself, and it turned out to be Phra Pi Long who came to help Kruba complete the construction.
+He said that the owner would come to lift it himself, and it turned out to be Phra Pi Luang who came to help Kruba complete the construction.
 The elderly say that he flew from Mong Yawng to build his virtues with Kruba.
 There are many miraculous legends about his supernatural abilities.

-History of Somdet Chao Kan Chai Rach
+History of Somdet Chao Kanchai Ratch Aranyawasi

 Birth and Early Life

-His birth name was Khan Kham, born in 1881 (2424 BE).
-He was the son of Mr. Oun Kham and Mrs. Kham Saeng, residing in Ban Ko Lung, Hua Sip Nai Wiang, Mahiyang Konakorn City (Mong Yawng / Muang Yong), Myanmar.
 During his childhood, he accompanied his father to work in the fields.
 By accident, his hoe hit an earthworm, which saddened him deeply and inspired him to become a monk.
 His parents placed him in a temple as a temple boy.
 When he was 12 years old, his father, Mr. Oun Kham, passed away.
 Later, in 1900 (2443 BE), at the age of 19, he was ordained with Phra San Chai San from Ban Thung as his preceptor.
-He spent one rainy season at Wat Ban Thung.
-During that time, he suffered from a paralytic stroke affecting his neck.
-He retreated to Phra That Om Kaeo for seven days and seven nights, but his worried mother brought him back.
-His mother and Phra San Chai San built a place for him near Ban Ko Lung.
-Shortly after, he went to study meditation with Phra Kruba Maha Pa Yedham at Wat Phra That Luang Chom Yong until he was 28 years old.
-Then, he returned to his original temple, though it is unclear how long he stayed there.
-It is known that he later moved to secluded places and temples, including:

 1. Wat Ban Tha Duea: 2 rainy seasons